CycloneDX/cyclonedx-property-taxonomy/README.md

 | `tern` | Namespace for use by the Tern project. | [Tern Maintainers](https://github.com/tern-tools/tern) | `RESERVED` |
 | `veracode` | Namespace for use by Veracode. | [Veracode](https://github.com/veracode) | [Veracode taxonomy](https://github.com/veracode/cyclonedx-property-taxonomy#readme) |

-## Registering New Top Level Namespaces
+## Registering new Top-Level Namespaces

-It is RECOMMENDED that anyone creating custom properties outside of the `internal` namespace SHOULD register a new top level namespace.
+It is RECOMMENDED that anyone creating custom properties outside of the `internal` namespace SHOULD register a new top-level namespace.

-The process for registering a new top level namespace is to [create a new issue requesting it](https://github.com/CycloneDX/cyclonedx-property-taxonomy/issues/new).
+The process for registering a new top-level namespace is to [create a new issue requesting it](https://github.com/CycloneDX/cyclonedx-property-taxonomy/issues/new).

-Top Level Namespaces are initially registered as `RESERVED`.
+Top-level namespaces are initially registered as `RESERVED`.

-Registered top level namespaces SHOULD be more than two characters long.
+Registered top-level namespaces SHOULD be more than two characters long.

 Before using your `RESERVED` namespace, documentation for the taxonomy of the namespace SHOULD be publicly available.
 Failure to do so MAY result in the